larq/docs/docs/zoo/index.md

 The following models are trained on the [ImageNet](http://image-net.org/) dataset.
 The Top-1 and Top-5 accuracy refers to the model's performance on the ImageNet validation dataset, memory refers to the memory after quantization of the weights.

-The model definitions and the train loop are available in the [Larq Zoo repository](https://github.com/larq/zoo).
+The model definitions and the train loops are available in the [Larq Zoo repository](https://github.com/larq/zoo).

 The [`literature`](/zoo/api/literature/) submodule contains the following models: